prediagnose/PrediagnoseAppInfo/README.md

 ###### Version 1.0
 ###### Last Modified: 19/01/2022

-This privacy policy contains information about PreDiagnose ApS’ (“PreDiagnose”) processing of personal data in connection with usage of PreDiagnose’s internet-based software application, *PreDiagnose Vet* (the “Application”).
+This privacy policy contains information about PreDiagnose ApS’ (“PreDiagnose”) processing of personal data in connection with usage of PreDiagnose’s internet-based software application, *PreDiagnose Online* (the “Application”).
 ### The data controller
 When using the Application, personal data about you is collected and processed.